 After the committee reviews all lists, we will select approximately 400 lots.
 Consignors will be notified (usually by mid-October) by email or regular mail, as the case may be, which pieces have been selected.
 If you question why certain pieces are not chosen, it does not mean that they are undesirable, and we encourage you to submit them again another year.
 It can mean different things: we already have chosen a similar piece from another consignor, or we can only accept a certain number of pieces from each consignor to be fair to all.

-All glass accepted, whether shipped or brought to Cambridge in person, must be received by the November Quarterly Meeting, on Saturday, November 3, 2012.
+All glass accepted, whether shipped or brought to Cambridge in person, must be received by the November Quarterly Meeting, on Saturday, November 2, 2013.
 The ship-to address is also provided along with the notification.
 For those consignors able to bring their glass with them while attending the November Quarterly Meeting, you save on shipping charges, avoid potential breakage in transit, and, best of all, you get to attend a great NCC function.
 An excellent dinner and program accompany the meeting.
-In the event that we accept an item based on the consignment list, and it is determined not to be Cambridge glass, we will hold it for pickup by the consignor, arrange for return, or (in a few cases) offer it for sale through the museum's gift shop.
+In the event that we accept an item based on the consignment list, and it is determined not to be Cambridge glass, we will hold it for pickup by the consignor or have it mailed once they send us the return shipping charge.

 We encourage you to consider consigning and donating some good quality pieces of Cambridge glass.
 If you have any questions, please feel free to email at firstname.lastname@example.org.
 And for complete auction info, don't forget to check out our Auction web site at www.cambridgeglass.org and click on the Auction tab.
 We are excited to see what you have in store for us this year!